 SECOND MILER GRANT PROGRAM (SMGP) INSTRUCTIONS, GUIDELINES AND PRINCIPLES

-The Urantia Book Fellowship’s Executive Committee and General Council launched a grant program in 2020 called the Second Miler Grant Program (SMGP) to support revelation development projects sponsored by bone fide Urantia Book readers or reader groups worldwide including Fellowship Committees, General Council members, Societies and Area Coordinators/Field Workers.
+The Urantia Book Fellowship’s (the Fellowship's) Executive Committee and General Council launched a grant program in 2020 called the Second Miler Grant Program (SMGP) to support revelation development projects sponsored by bone fide Urantia Book readers or reader groups worldwide including the Fellowship's Committees, General Council members, Societies and Area Coordinators/Field Workers.

 What is the Second Miler Grant Program?

 The principal intention of the SMGP is to seed each year a number of unique smaller projects initiated by individuals or groups of Urantia Book readers that contribute in a variety of ways to the work of disseminating The Urantia Book and its teachings.